The power of intrapersonal and interpersonal intelligence.

 Intrapersonal intelligence, on the other hand, enables a person to understand and work with themselves, gaining access to their own emotional life, recognizing and naming a variety of emotions, and using them to understand and guide their own behavior.

 At Human Logic Academy, we work intensively on both dimensions.
-We delve into self-knowledge, which requires intrapersonal intelligence as well as into social versatility, which requires interpersonal intelligence.
-The foundation of our training- and coaching initiatives is a questionnaire that identifies each participant’s unique combination of behavior style and social versatility.
+We delve into self-knowledge – which requires intrapersonal intelligence – as well as into social versatility which requires interpersonal intelligence.

-To achieve meaningful results, self-assessment alone is not sufficient.
-Therefore, we also rely on feedback from six peer raters chosen by the participant, who will assess the participant’s behavior traits.
-Based on these observations, we generate a detailed report that serves as the starting point for a journey into deeper exploration of both intrapersonal and interpersonal intelligence.
+Based on these observations, we generate a detailed 150-page report that serves as the starting point for a journey into deeper exploration of both intrapersonal and interpersonal intelligence.
 This methodology provides a comprehensive and well-founded perspective, enabling real and applicable development in daily life.